rabeet94/Driver/README.md

 ## Code Structure

 - main.py -
-- prep.py -
+- prep.py - functions used to transform and create features from raw data
-- training.py
+- training.py - functions for creating model structure, training and testing